unPi-ro/glass/README.md

 - a [Coral Dev Board](https://coral.ai/products/dev-board/) for Machine Learning and Object Recognition

 # unPi Lidar Glass
-a commercial iOS application which uses iPhone 12 Pro Lidar to create a best in class smart visor for the Blind
+a commercial iOS application which uses iPhone 12 Pro's Lidar to create a best in class smart visor for the Blind